Do you like cave tours? Or, would you like to try a cave tour for the first time?

 How Much: There is no charge to enter the park or explore the visitor center or hiking trails above ground.
 There is a per person charge for cave tours.
 Visit the Mammoth Cave National Park website for details.

 How Long: At least 3 hours to take a tour and see exhibits in the visitor center.
 If you like cave tours and nature hikes, you could easily spend a full day or more at Mammoth Cave National Park.

 Amenities: Visitor Center, lodging, camping, restaurant, gift shops, museum, restrooms

 How else can I help?

 Flying in?
 Nashville International Airport is the nearest major airport to Mammoth Cave National Park.
 We like AirfareWatchdog to compare fares from major airlines.
 Then book directly with the airline, rather than a 3rd party site.
 Find out why HERE.

 Need a place to stay?
 I stayed at Fairfield Inn and Suites Bowling Green, courtesy of Bowling Green Area Convention and Visitors Bureau.
 It’s a new hotel with an indoor pool and complimentary hot breakfast buffet.
 Click the button to check prices and availability for this and other local hotels at TripAdvisor.

 Need a rental car?
 Driving your own car is the best way to visit Mammoth Cave National Park.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.
 Read my tips for getting the best price on your rental car HERE.

 Packing list: Every member of the family needs a jacket and a sturdy pair of closed-toe shoes for any cave tour.
 Cave temperatures are chilly year-round and natural cave trails are often uneven.
 I wore Sketchers walking shoes with memory foam from Amazon.com.